How to Help Your Fall-Apart Child…Pull It Together

 The short answer?

-Yes, it is normal.
-At least for the fall-apart child.
+Yes, it is normal, at least for the fall-apart child.

 Are you expecting too much?